-If you are into weight training, you know that if you want to increase muscle size and strength, you must lift heavy.
+If you are into weight training, you know that if you want to increase muscle mass and strength, you must lift heavy.
 Heavy to a point of discomfort.
 Heavy to a point of pain.
 Not that I would know but that is what I’ve heard.

 So, what determines an asset’s price?
 But before that, what is an asset?
 Or to be even clearer, what is an investible asset?